alephalpha0/rootofpi.me/terminalGazing/content/errata.md

  `BBBBBBBB' `BB' `BBB'`BB' `BBB'`BB'   `BB'    `B'    `BB'   `BB'
 ```

-## ABOUTME();
+## ABOUT_ME();
-I am alephalpha0.
-36 and a gay texan.
+I am alephalpha0 (DK3).
+37 and a gay texan.
 I am interested in the homebrew, creative, collaborative web that existed before the corporations took over the internet.
+I am forever searching for the perfect form of self-expression, which has forever proven itself to be purely elusive.
 I am a entry-level coder, journalist, and artist.
-I am forever searching for the perfect form of self-expression.
-I am also a drug addict and try to document my struggles with reality in my blog.
+I am also a drug addict.
+My hope and goal is to document my struggles with reality in my blog, as well as showcase the small spark of the Divine that occasionally shows itself within.

 I come in peace.